naraharikr/master_thesis/README.md

 * [`compare_residual_plots.m`](compare_residual_plots) script generating residual plot comparision
 * [`compute_gradient.m`](compute_gradient) function handle to compute the gradient of function at x

-**NOTE: Out of above algorithms pushsum, subgradient-push, ADD-OPT needs column-stochastic weight matrix, while projected subgradient and FROST uses row-stochastic weights.
-This information is also available in each `.m` file.
-Be careful to check these requirements if you change weight matrix.**

 ### Running algorithms